axadream/bookbot/README.md

 # bookbot
-par of the Build a Bookbot course from boot.dev
+This is part of the Build a Bookbot course from boot.dev